PrefectHQ/prefect/docs/guides/managed-execution.md

 ### Step 3

-Quick run the deployment from the UI or from the CLI.
+Run the deployment from the UI or from the CLI.

 That's it!
 You ran a flow on remote infrastructure without any infrastructure setup, worker, or cloud provider account.